 Clear Structure and Formatting (Answer-First Content)

 Well-structured content is easier for LLMs to parse and extract answers from.
+This is the backbone of GEO content structure and formatting.
 Use descriptive headings (H2, H3, etc.) to organize topics logically, keep paragraphs brief, and leverage lists or tables for structured information.
 Clean formatting acts as a “signal of clarity” for both AI and human readers.
 For example, a page that is divided into clear sections with headings, bullet points for key facts, and a logical flow allows an LLM to identify relevant chunks confidently.
 In fact, studies show that scannable pages (with headings, lists, and short blocks of text) score much higher in usability and by extension are parsed more accurately by AI.
 A few best practices for formatting include:

 - Use a hierarchy of headings and subheadings to delineate topics (H1 for title, H2/H3 for subtopics).